Everest Base Camp Trek via Phaplu

 Booking your Phaplu Everest Base Camp trek with Nepal Trekking Experts is straightforward and stress-free.
 First, secure your spot by sending a 10% deposit of the total trek cost.
 Along with that, forward a copy of your passport and any flight details you have available.

-You can make the deposit online through our secure website, so there’s no need to worry about safety, and you will receive an automatic receipt in your inbox immediately.
+You can make the deposit online through our secure website, so there’s no need to worry about safety, and you receive an automatic receipt in your inbox immediately.
 Once your deposit is confirmed, the rest of the payment can be made upon arrival in Nepal.

 From start to finish, we make the booking process simple, transparent, and tailored to your adventure.
 With your reservation in place, you can start dreaming about trekking through the stunning Solukhumbu valleys, high Himalayan passes, and authentic Sherpa villages.